Enhanced corporation tax deduction for qualifying apartment construction costs

 An apartment for the purposes of this new enhanced deduction refers to a separate and self-contained dwelling in a qualifying apartment block that has exclusive access to its own sleeping, bathroom and kitchen facilities.

 In addition, there must be grouped or common access to the apartment (other than for ground floor units).
-As a result, this introduces a separate definition of apartment than that used in the stamp duty legislation and the new 9% VAT rate, and it seems many student accommodation and co-living developments and most duplexes may not qualify for the enhanced deduction.
+As a result, this introduces a separate definition of apartment than that used in the stamp duty legislation and the new 9% VAT rate, and it seems many co-living developments and most duplexes may not qualify for the enhanced deduction.
+While we understand the intention is that student accommodation should qualify, this will be dependent on whether the particular scheme meets the definition.
+We are hopeful this will be clarified in forthcoming Revenue guidance.

 The enhanced deduction will be available for projects comprising of 10 or more apartments, for both new-build developments and for conversion projects where there has been a “material change” (i.e. while not originally constructed for use as a dwelling, or where originally constructed for use as a dwelling, was not suitable for use as a dwelling or was appropriated for other purposes, and becomes suitable for use as a dwelling).